mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/index.md

 model: /mesosphere/dcos/2.0/data.yml
 ---

-Welcome to the documentation for DC/OS&trade; 2.0.
+Welcome to the documentation for Mesosphere&reg; DC/OS&trade; 2.0.
 For information about new and changed features, see the [release notes](/mesosphere/dcos/2.0/release-notes/).